Mayhem (2000): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 Twelve matches were contested at the event.
-The main event was a straitjacket steel cage match between Booker T and Scott Steiner for the WCW World Heavyweight Championship.
-Steiner won the title by knocking Booker out with a Steiner Recliner after hitting him with a steel chair.
+The main event was a straitjacket Caged Heat match between Booker T and Scott Steiner for the WCW World Heavyweight Championship.
+Steiner won the title by knocking Booker T out with a Steiner Recliner after hitting him with a steel chair.
 Other prominent match on the card was Goldberg versus Lex Luger, with the stipulation that Goldberg would be forced to leave WCW if he lost.
 The event featured many title matches including a WCW World Tag Team Championship match, in which Perfect Event defended the titles against The Insiders in a rivalry stemming from the New Blood versus Millionaire's Club angle from earlier in the year.